How to classify footwear by type, purpose and material if you are importing into or exporting out of the EU.

 The following types of footwear are not covered:

 - footwear that is made from textile and does not have a separate sole attached to it - this type of footwear includes socks, stockings and tights and depending on how it’s made is covered in either chapter 61 or chapter 62

 - worn footwear - to be classified as worn, footwear has to show noticeable signs of wear - worn footwear must also be presented in bulk, for example in railway goods wagons, in bales or in sacks worn footwear is covered in heading code 6309

 - footwear, footwear parts and footwear accessories that are made of asbestos - these are covered in heading code 6812

-- orthopaedic footwear and other orthopaedic appliances - they must be made to measure and mustn’t be mass-produced; footwear that’s only adjustable can’t be classified as orthopaedic - orthopaedic footwear is covered in heading code 9021
+- orthopaedic footwear and other orthopaedic appliances - they must be made to measure and must not be mass-produced; footwear that’s only adjustable cannot be classified as orthopaedic - orthopaedic footwear is covered in heading code 9021

-- toy footwear - this is usually made from moulded plastic and doesn’t have a separate outer sole - toy footwear is covered in heading code 9503
+- toy footwear - this is usually made from moulded plastic and does not have a separate outer sole - toy footwear is covered in heading code 9503

 - shin guards and similar protective sportswear - these are covered in heading code 9506

 - ice skates, roller skates and all other skating boots with attached skates - these are covered in heading code 9506.

 The following items are not classified as footwear parts, although they can be used in footwear manufacturing:

 - protectors, eyelets, hooks, buckles and ornaments -these are classified in heading code 8308

 - braid, pompoms and other trimmings - these are classified in heading code 5808